-- Design defects occur when a medical device is inherently unsafe due to its design.
-Even if manufactured correctly, a device with a design defect poses a risk to users.
-For example, a poorly designed implant might break easily inside a patient’s body and cause internal harm.
+- Design defects: The device is unsafe by design.
+Even if made correctly, it poses risks.
+For example, a poorly designed implant could break inside the body and cause harm.

-Teleflex and Arrow International have recalled specific intra-aortic balloon catheter kits due to a manufacturing defect that might cause balloon implants to twist in the body, preventing total inflation.
-This defect could lead to potential harm, including blood loss, artery tearing, unstable blood pressure, heart ischemia, or death.
-The recall follows reports of 322 complaints, 31 injuries, and three deaths.
+Teleflex and Arrow International recalled certain intra-aortic balloon catheter kits due to defects that cause the balloon to twist and block inflation.
+Reported outcomes include blood loss, artery tearing, and even death.
+The recall followed 322 complaints, 31 injuries, and three deaths.

 - Pacemakers